MAQ030/Goat-Discord-Bot/README.md

 # Goat-Discord-Bot

 This Discord bot retrieves and processes data from GOAT, an online store specializing in sneakers, apparel, and accessories, through web scraping techniques.
+It also contains robust error handling to promptly address any issues with unavailable or inaccessible items, including products that don't exist.

 ## Setup Instructions